 The city of San Marcos is set to begin work on reconstructing Kissing Alley as part of a pilot project to redesign downtown alleys.

-Construction on Kissing Alley, located between East Hopkins and East San Antonio Street, will begin in late 2025 as part of San Marcos’ downtown Capital Improvement Plan (CIP) approved in 2024.
+Construction on Kissing Alley, located between East Hopkins and East Hutchinson Street, will begin in late 2025 as part of San Marcos’ downtown Capital Improvement Plan (CIP) approved in 2024.

 The project will replace asphalt with permeable pavers, allowing water to filter through limestone gravel beneath, aiding flood control.
 The reconstruction will also include measures to improve walkability for residents traveling in downtown San Marcos.

-The project started in 2019 as part of the Green Alley Initiative (GAI) from the work of Lisa Arceneaux, a San Marcos environmental engineer and a co-author of the GAI, and Sarah Simpson, an urban designer and co-author of the GAI.
+The Green Alley Initiative (GAI) started in 2019 in response to the city’s plans to reconstruct alleys, including Kissing Alley, from the work of Lisa Arceneaux, a San Marcos environmental engineer and a co-author of the GAI, and Sarah Simpson, an urban designer and co-author of the GAI.

 “If you’re going to already renovate [the alleys], let’s include green aspects,” Simpson said.
 “Include low-impact development designs into the project versus just plain old asphalt and keeping the alleys in the dormant state that they have been in for a really long time.”